 Each topic has an author who is an expert in the area discussed, and at least two separate physician reviewers.
 This group works together to perform a comprehensive review of the literature and carefully select studies for presentation based on the quality of the study, the hierarchy of evidence discussed above, and clinical relevance.
 When current, high-quality systematic reviews are available, UpToDate topics and recommendations rely heavily on these reviews.
 When such reviews are unavailable, UpToDate summarizes the key studies bearing on the clinical issues at hand.
 Systematic reviews and the design of primary studies (eg, randomized trials, observational studies) are often identified explicitly in the text, with the relevant data provided.
 However, in cases where either the type of study or the data are not stated explicitly, users can click on the reference and bring up the Medline abstract to obtain this information.
 Evidence is derived from a number of resources, including but not limited to:

-- Electronic searching of databases including Medline, Cochrane Library, BMJ Best Practice, and the Agency for Healthcare Research and Quality
+- Electronic searching of databases including Medline, Cochrane Library, and BMJ Best Practice

 - Guidelines that adhere to principles of evidence evaluation described above